benlubas/neorg-interim-ls/README.md

 ## Limitations

--   Links that include a file path to their own file (ie. `{:path/to/blah:}` while in `blah.norg`) are not supported in refactoring operations.
+-   Links that include a file path to their own file (ie. `{:path/to/blah:}` while in `blah.norg`) are not supported in **refactoring operations**.
 But like, just don't do that.
+-   The implementation for goto references uses rg for references outside of the current file.
+This is in the name of speed.
+Parsing everything with TS each time you need to find references is not really fast enough for my liking.
+    -   The regex that we use will work 100% of the time as long as you use `{:$/path/to/file:}` syntax for file paths 100% of the time. (this is what autocomplete suggests, so this is not hard to do).

 ## Install